Ibou Badji: Return to Wisconsin (2024–2025)

 On 12 September 2024, Badji signed with the Milwaukee Bucks, but was waived the same day.
 On 28 October, he rejoined the Wisconsin Herd.

 La Laguna Tenerife (2025)

 On April 3, 2025, Badji signed with La Laguna Tenerife of the Spanish Liga ACB.

-Greensboro Swarm (2025–present)
+Greensboro Swarm (2025–2026)

 On September 30, 2025, Badji signed a training camp contract with the Charlotte Hornets.
 He appeared in one preseason game, recording two points and three rebounds in 11 minutes during a loss to the Oklahoma City Thunder, before being waived by the Hornets on October 14, prior to the start of the regular season.
 On November 6, 2025, Badji was named to the Greensboro Swarm opening night roster.

 National team career

 Badji represented Senegal at the 2019 FIBA Under-19 Basketball World Cup in Heraklion, Greece.
 He averaged 6.9 points, 5.1 rebounds and 3.1 blocks per game, which ranked second in the tournament, as his team finished in 15th place.